honzajavorek/pocket-recommendations/README.md

 ```

+In your Python program, have the HTML ready as a string:

 ```python
 >>> from pathlib import Path
 >>> html = Path('getpocket-com-honzajavorek.html').read_text()

 ```

-Then, in your Python program, you can use this library to parse the HTML:
+Now you can use this library to parse the HTML:

 ```python
 >>> import pocket_recommendations